 Automation of smart cards and certificate tasks

-Using the public key infrastructure is associated with multiple routine operations on issuing, use control and revocation of certificates and smart cards.
-Basic tools of certification authorities are not intended for user smart card management and allow for standard operations with certificates only.
+Using the public key infrastructure is associated with multiple routine operations on issuing, use control and revocation of certificates and smart card.
+Basic tools of certification authorities are not intended to manage user’s smart cards and allow for standard operations with certificates only.
 Special tools for smart card and certificate lifecycle management become necessary, when:

 - User certificates are used for business-critical operations.
 In this case, one has to make use of all smart card options as protected media.
 This, in turn, requires controlling the smart cards usage.

 - The organization uses more than one certificate for one user.
 As the number of certificates increases, so does the workload on IT and informational security services in the aspect of issuing and timely updating of certificates.

 - Remote use of smart cards.
 If a smart card is locked remotely, it is necessary to provide for the opportunity of secure media unlocking, without compromising the administrator PIN code.

 - Implementation of integrated access management system on the basis of certificates and smart cards.
 Modern smart cards can also be used outside the PKI infrastructure bounds.
 For example, hybrid smart cards with RFID chip can be used to pass physical access control system turnstiles.
 Another example is using the Single Sign-On class systems etc.